בְּרֵאשִׁית בָּרָאGenesis 1:1

 The Torah starts with two words—Bereshit bara—“In the beginning, G‑d created…” (or, as Rashi translates it, “At the beginning of creation by G-d…”) Bereshit in Hebrew means “in the beginning,” and bara means “created.”
 What is interesting is that both words begin with the same letter, bet, the equivalent of b.

 Another two-word expression that describes the process of creation and each of whose two words also starts with the letter b is, of course, the Big Bang.
-This similarity could be a coincidence, but not according to Nachmanides (Rabbi Moses ben Naḥman Girondi, known by the Hebrew acronym Ramban, 1194–1270).
-Here is Nahmanides’s description of the initial moments of the creation:
+While this linguistic parallel may be a coincidence, the parallel between the biblical cosmogeny as understood by classical biblical commentators and the Big Bang is unmistakable.

 I do not suggest that Fred Hoyle, when he coined the phrase “Big Bang,” had in mind the Hebrew Bible beginning with Bereshit bara.
 However, Divine Providence (hashgachah pratit) saw to it that the Big Bang hints at Bereshit bara.
 Or the other way around, if you prefer.